dingma129/dingma129.github.io/_posts/blog/2019-08-23-Spark_in_Scala_2.md

 0.42080421530244017  // lightGBMModel
 0.48092931399223104  // nbModel
 ```
-We can see that we have already obtained a descent result using only `query` and `title` columns.
+We can see that we have already obtained a descent result (but overfitting very hard) using only `query` and `title` columns.

+---
 <span style="font-weight:bold;font-size:32px">6.
 Ensembling Model</span>

-I will ensemble the above 3 models in 2 different ways.
+The above 3 models can be ensembled in the following 2 different ways:
-1. take a majority vote among the predictions
+* take a majority vote among the predictions
-2. take an average over the predicted probabilities
+* take an average over the predicted probabilities

 I will only present the evaluations on test set here.
 ```javascript
 // accuracy(test)
 0.6704021094264997  // majority vote
 0.6591957811470006  // average probability

 // quadratic weighted kappa(test)
 0.5247437131596568  // majority vote
 0.5119220483945226  // average probability